473105/Start-Menu-Lite-Tools/README.md

 I realize that this tool covers a very niche use case, but I wanted to restore the stock Windows 10 Start Menu back to a clean, intentional, and useful state.
 It always felt like over time the menu becomes a disorganized shortcut dumping ground for every app installation - and the only time I end up using it is just to shut down my PC.
 So if a clean Start Menu is something you've been missing in your life, then I'm sure this little program will be a welcome companion on your machine.

 # Start Menu Lite Tools (SMLT)
-This tool is a safe editor and organizer for your Start Menu shortcuts in Windows 10.
+This PowerShell based tool is a safe editor and organizer for your Start Menu shortcuts in Windows 10.
 It is built to make edits in the simulated grid first as pending actions, and only commit changes to the real Start Menu with the user’s approval.
 This means that every action in this program is staged first, and nothing touches the real Start Menu until the "Apply All Changes" button is pressed.
 Start Menu Lite Tools is meant to give you control over renaming, moving, creating new shortcuts, changing icons, and cleaning up folders—without the mess of manual file/registry trial and error.
 This is also meant to be used on the vanilla Start Menu, although it can potentially work for heavily modified menus as well, since the program does not touch the UI structure.
 Try testing it in a VM first to avoid unpredictable behavior.